Design guide

 Printing suits complex graphics and colour-critical safety signage.
 Engraving suits maximum durability where artwork is primarily text and symbols.
 Compare both processes in our engraved vs printed labels guide.

 Supply print-ready files at the finished sign or label size.
-These specifications apply to most digital UV print orders:
+These specifications apply to most digital print orders:

 | Item | Recommendation |